November 16, 2017

 Flash storage, once too expensive even for enterprise-class primary storage arrays, has gone mainstream.
 Today’s flash drives are highly reliable, relatively inexpensive, and they’re showing up all over the place.
-For example, Datto introduced the world’s first all-flash BDR device last year, the SIRIS 3 X1.
+For example, Datto introduced the world’s first all-flash BDR device in 2016, the SIRIS 3 X1.
 Since then, we have added flash storage across the entire SIRIS product line.
 To better understand why, it helps to take a look back at how backup has evolved over the past decade.

 Traditionally, on premises backup was all about high-throughput, high-capacity disk arrays or tape libraries.
 A physical server sat in front of the storage system to run the backup software, which created backups and was used to conduct file restores.
 Bare metal recovery typically required a separate application, and disaster recovery meant tapes stored offsite with Iron Mountain or another secondary location—if it happened at all.
 Offsite replication was cost prohibitive, requiring a massive technology investment.
 So, recovery time was slow and data loss was commonplace.